 The new amendments did not change the law’s limits on the information employers can request from employees and the limits on undue hardship.
 An employer still may not require a pregnant employee to obtain the advice of a licensed health care provider or certified doula or claim an undue hardship for the following accommodations: (1) more frequent or (now) longer restroom, food, and water breaks; (2) seating; and (3) limits on lifting over 20 pounds.

 In addition, the bill added temporary leave of absence, modification in work schedule or job assignments, seating and more frequent or longer break periods to the potential reasonable accommodations listed in the law.

 For lactating employees, employers must continue to provide reasonable break times each day to an employee who needs to express milk for any reason.
 The break times may (but no longer must) run concurrently with any break times already provided to the employee.
 The law also removed language (i) stating employers were not required to provide breaks if it would unduly disrupt the business and (ii) limiting the time period an employee can take these breaks to the 12 months following birth.
 Employers may not reduce an employee’s compensation for time used for the purpose of expressing milk.

 Additionally, while employers must still make reasonable efforts to provide a room or other location that meets the statutory specification for employees to express milk, they must also now make reasonable efforts to provide a space that is “clean, private, and secure.”
-Employers are no longer permitted to deny

 The bill also includes new notice requirements.
 Employers must now inform employees of their rights regarding pregnancy and lactation accommodation at the time of hire and also when an employee makes an inquiry about or requests parental leave.
 Employers must also include notice of employee rights and remedies in the employee handbook.
 The Commissioner of the Department of Labor & Industry will publish the required notice.